MAC-VO/MAC-VO/README.md

 To test MAC-VO on your custom data format, you use `GeneralStereo` dataloader class in `DataLoader/Dataset/GeneralStereo.py` as a starting point.

+This dataloader class corresponds to the `Config/Sequence/Example_GeneralStereo.yaml` configuration file, where you can manually set the camera intrinsic and stereo basline etc.

 ```latex